-Additionally, risk factors should not include any mitigating language, as noted in this SEC comment:
+Additionally, risk factors should not include any mitigating language as noted by the staff in "Staff Observations in the Review of Smaller Reporting Company IPOs."
+For example, see the following SEC comment:

 "Please revise to eliminate the last two sentences of the second paragraph of this risk factor, as they mitigate the risk you discuss."
 (SEC Comment Letter to Nine Energy Service, Inc. (May 15, 2017), Comment #2).